PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

-# How to Upgrade from Agents to Workers
+# Upgrade from Agents to Workers

 Upgrading from agents to workers significantly enhances the experience of deploying flows.
 It simplifies the specification of each flow's infrastructure and runtime environment.